Living instead of Surviving

 - My parents do not love me (which is often true, unfortunately) and subsequently: I am unlovable

-Shoud the developmental trauma arise within the symbiotic stage (from conception to the 18th month), another phenomenon will probably take hold in the infat psyche: the “locus of control shift”.
-The locus of control shilft is a belief in which the child will consciously or unconsciously assume that it deserves what it is experiencing, that there must be a problem or fault within itself that justifies any kind of lack or bad treatment from its caretakers.14Schwarz et al, The Comprehensive Resource Model, 2017, Kindle-position 4541
+Should the developmental trauma arise within the symbiotic stage (from conception to the 18th month), another phenomenon will probably take hold in the infant psyche: the “locus of control shift”.
+The locus of control shift is a belief in which the child will consciously or unconsciously assume that it deserves what it is experiencing, that there must be a problem or fault within itself that justifies any kind of lack or bad treatment from its caretakers.14Schwarz et al, The Comprehensive Resource Model, 2017, Kindle-position 4541

-Any attachment disruption in early phases of development will put the child in a very painful dilemma in which it needs people to take care of them (otherwise they die), but what they are getting may be suboptimal at best and horrible at worst.
-Other times, parents go through the physical motions all right (feeding, changing diapers, educating), but what they transmit to their offspring on an emotional and mental level can be emptiness, aversion (empty attachment) or unresolved trauma from themselves (through merging).
-In any of these attachment dilemmas, the child will apply some revese psychology to itself in order to be able to bear the situation or in order to justify that it is getting something vastly different from what it is expecting.
-It is astonishing that all of us have an intrinsinc knowledge about how true and satisfying attachment should feel like.
+Any attachment disruption in early phases of development will put the child in a very painful dilemma in which it needs people to take care of it (otherwise it dies), but what it is getting may be suboptimal at best and horrible at worst.
+Other times, parents go through the physical motions all right (feeding, changing diapers, educating), but what they transmit to their offspring on an emotional and mental level can be emptiness, aversion etc. (empty attachment) or unresolved trauma from themselves (through merging).
+In any of these attachment dilemmas, the child will self-blame in order to be able to bear the situation or in order to justify that it is getting something vastly different from what it is expecting.
+It is astonishing that all of us have an intrinsic knowledge about how true and satisfying attachment should feel like.

 The locus of control shift, however, turns our needs against ourselves.
 They become something bad, something we don’t deserve.